vinaygahlawat/stuut_tc/README.md

 - **View Stock Information:** Create a flow that allows users to view individual stock information after searching for a stock.

 - **3rd Party Libraries:** Look through the recommended stock data libraries and implement them in your project.

+- **ReadMe:** Include a `readme.md` file with thoughts on what next steps you'd take to get this project ready for production.

 ## Recommended Libraries